neuralmagic/deepsparse/examples/aws-serverless/README.md

 Fargate is currently configured to deploy with 4 VCPUs and 8GB of RAM.

-## Option 2: Create Realtime Infra
+## Option 2: Create Realtime Inference Infra

-Run the following command to build a realtime infrastructure.
+Run the following command to build a realtime inference infrastructure.

 ```bash
 python endpoint.py create-realtime